-Error code 0x80D0000A when trying to download a game from Windows Store.
-The download starts but then freezes at some point giving me the error.
-Anyone knows how to fix it?
+Error code 0x80D0000A when trying to download a game from Microsoft Store.
+The download starts but then freezes at some point, giving me the error.
+Does anyone know how to fix it?
 Thanks!

-- Finally, type net start wuauserv and press Enter.
+- In Windows search, type wsreset.exe and press Enter.

 Fix 3.
 Check Date and Time settings